hashobject/transliteration.ukr/README.md

 # transliteration.ukr

-A Clojure library for transliteration cyrillic ukrainian words to latin.
+A Clojure library for transliteration cyrillic Ukrainian words to latin.
 Was implemented with following [Ukrainian law](http://zakon1.rada.gov.ua/cgi-bin/laws/main.cgi?nreg=55-2010-%EF) in mind.

 All test cases from the law are implemented.